yoyanni/LibraryOfAlexandria/Java/Spring Certified Professional/! - Summary/3 - Components.md

 # How are they defined?

 Spring beans can be defined:
-- Explicitly using `@Bean` methods inside a configuration class
+- Explicitly using `@Bean` methods inside a configuration class (which is annotated with `@Configuration`)
 - Implicitly using `@Component` and component-scanning

+%% Addition from Practise Tests from Udemy%%
+You can also define a bean by:
+- Calling `DefaultListableBeanFactory.registerBeanDefinition`
+- <bean/> in XML

+## Can beans be overridden?

+In Spring, you are able to override bean definitions (controllable with `COnfigureableListableBeanFactory`) but in Spring Boot you are ***not*** able.

+You are able to alter the property `spring.main.allow-bean-definition-overriding` to ***true*** which allows overriding of bean definitions.
+%% Addition end %%

 # What are Scopes?